esperanca/personal_website/src/posts/weeknote-030.md

 ### Heuristics for good leadership

-I am a bit picky in regards to leadership books and theories.
-There is a lot of paternalistic bullshit.
-And many popular ideas on leadership disregard diverse cognitive abilities, cultural characteristics and the networked world.

-I have a strong opinion about what makes a good leader.
-In my experience, great leaders are masters in two things: situational awareness and the ability to enable others.
+There is one sure thing I learned in regards to what makes a good leader.
+In my experience is a mix of situational awareness and the ability to enable others.

-They empower people to make their own discoveries and help them to learn and apply new heuristics along with those that are already known.
+Leaders with this behaviour empower their people to make their own discoveries and they help them to learn and apply new heuristics, along with those that are already known to the team.

-In plain language, they get out of the way at the same time they are closer to you enough to make you feel supported.
+In plain language, they get out of the way at the same time they are closer to you enough to make you feel supported — and many times their insights or questions lead you to unexpected greatness.

 It’s a very, very hard balancing act.
-I am learning a lot to be like this.
-And my incredible lady-boss, Jane Austin, knows it all and is a fantastic manager.
+I am learning with my incredible lady-boss, Jane Austin.
+She knows it all and is a fantastic manager who is always challenging me gently.

 ## Things that bring me joy